andrey-zherikov/argparse/docs/topics/reference/DefaultHelpPrinter.md

 - `usageString`

-  If `true` then the returned value wil be used in usage string, otherwise in argument description.
+  If `true` then the returned value will be used in usage string, otherwise in argument description.

 **Return value**